Childhood & Family Photography

 The photograph went on to win recognition in competitions, but more importantly, it changed the direction of her life.

-Eventually, she did.
+And, she did.